daddydrac/physician-burnout-prediction/README.md

  ![Alt text](https://github.com/joehoeller/physician-burnout-prediction/blob/feature/stressors/misc/active_physicians_by_age.PNG)

  #### Gender:
+ Based on  the distibution of active physicians by age group (4 groups) for each genger, we can generate successfuly the gender of physicians for this study.

  The graph shows the percentage of active physicians by age group for each gender in 2017.

  ![Alt text](https://github.com/joehoeller/physician-burnout-prediction/blob/feature/stressors/misc/active_physicians_by_gender.PNG)